 Get involved with a charity or cause the business feels passionate about.
 When it comes to partnering with a charity, it’s important to look locally and involve employees in the decision.
 A potential customer might choose to buy your product over going someplace else specifically because they feel like they are helping the cause.
 Plus, your company becomes known for giving back.
 Helping others is the best way to get known in your community.
 Kindness is free and effective.

 Cassie Bottorff, Fit Small Business

 One way to market your business is by paying for your business website to appear at the top of search engine results for keywords relevant to your business.
-If you are looking for a way to reach a new or larger audience, consider search engine advertising with Bing Ads.
+If you are looking for a way to reach a new or larger audience, consider search engine advertising on Bing with Microsoft Advertising.
 Businesses typically use Google for this form of advertising because it’s the most popular search engine, meaning there is far more competition for clicks.
 However, you can advertise the same search term on Bing for about ⅔ the price and capture traffic that not only searches on Bing, but other sites powered by Bing like Yahoo, NBC, and AOL.
-When you sign up and spend your first $25 on Bing Ads, you get $100 in ad credits.
+When you sign up and spend your first $25 on Microsoft Ads, you get $100 in ad credits.
 Click here to get started.

 11. Start a Knowledge ‘Leaderboard’

 I would like to talk about a strategy I like to call the “knowledge leaderboard.”
 This involves creating a quiz based on the product or industry you are in.
 So, for example, if you run a cafe, you could create a quiz about coffee.
 Google Forms is a great (and free) way to create the quiz.
 Then distribute the quiz link through your social media or newsletter.
 Depending on your budget, you could also offer a prize to the person who gets the most correct answers, like a gift card or something similar.